Dubai Airport Interactive Metro Map

 The Dubai Metro is a $7.6 billion automated metro system with on-board Wi-Fi signals that was inaugurated on September 9th 2009 by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai.

 A total of 51 trains will eventually travel between 29 stations on the Red Line with a frequency of one every 3.45 minutes during peak times and 7.00 minutes during off-peak hours.
-The second section of the network, the Green Line, is due to open in 2011/2012.
+The second section of the network, the Green Line opened in 2011.
 To view all of the current stations which are open on the Dubai Metro use the interactive map above and hover over each of the dubai metro station icons for further information.
 Stations shown with a red icon are open and those shown with a black icon are currently still closed.

 The Dubai Metro project has been completed in a record-breaking time of less than four years since Sheikh Mohammed laid the foundation stone of the project on March 21, 2006.